dsolstad/Network-Tools/readme.md

 $ python3 nmapsegtest.py &lt;network&gt;

-Tip: You can use xargs to do multiple Nmap scans in parallel.
+Pro tip: You can use xargs to do multiple Nmap scans in parallel.
 Just be sure to find the right number for your network, before you start to lose accuracy.
 The targets.txt can contain any number of subnets (separated by newlines).
 The following command will only run three Nmap processes simultaneously at any given time until the all the targets are scanned.

 ```
 $ cat targets.txt | xargs -I CMD -P 3 python3 nmapsegtest.py CMD